greenelab/czi-seed-rfa/manuscript.md

 features learned in a source dataset to those in a new, target dataset in order to transfer annotations from one context to another.
-In this project, we will adapt these methods to quantify the performance of latent space methods by the extent to which learned low dimensional features from a source dataset transfer to a target dataset in a related biological context.
+In this project, we will adapt these methods to quantify the performance of latent space methods by the extent to which learned low-dimensional features from a source dataset transfer to a target dataset in a related biological context.
 We will benchmark the performance of the resulting metric on simulated datasets, cross-validation in scRNA-seq